yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 ## Illusion of Time

-One of the requirements for running some commercial games in yuzu is a firmware dump, necessary for things like Mii models, or to properly render foreign scripts or button fonts.
+While we implement many features of the Switch operating system, and can boot most games without a firmware dump, some games still require one.
+This is necessary for things like Mii models, or to properly render foreign scripts or button fonts.
 The firmware files also include the resources needed for proper time zone support.

-Thanks to the amazing work of [toastUnlimited](https://github.com/lat9nq), yuzu {{< gh-hovercard "10603" "now ships with" >}} virtually all {{< gh-hovercard "10797" "time zone data" >}} that the Switch has, without requiring a firmware dump.
+Thanks to the amazing work of [toastUnlimited](https://github.com/lat9nq), yuzu {{< gh-hovercard "10603" "now ships with" >}} virtually all {{< gh-hovercard "10797" "time zone data" >}} that the Switch has by default!

 In the past, yuzu would pretend that the system was in GMT, and then adjust the universal time by the local offset in the guest.
-While this worked fine, it’s not very accurate to how the Switch does it.
+While this usually worked, it’s not accurate to how the Switch reports times.

-The default “Auto” time zone setting will now send a location-accurate time zone to the guest (instead of following the old GMT rule) with the synthesised archive.
+The default “Auto” time zone setting will now send a location-accurate time zone to the guest (instead of following the old GMT rule) using the synthesised time zone archive.
 The new system also sends a correct representation of the universal time, regardless of whether there is a firmware dump or not.

 Now, while Linux had few issues with the new system, Flatpak being its usual annoying self, Windows has some special needs.
 There are two important things to keep in mind:

 - Right now, users need to run at least a 2019 version of Windows 10, with 1809 no longer being compatible.
-For LTSC users, this means only the newest 2021 release would work.
-We are working to solve this limitation in the near future.
+For LTSC users, this means only the newest 2021 release will work.
+We are working to remove this limitation in the near future.
 - You need the latest Visual C++ 2022 redistributable.
 Get it from this link: https://aka.ms/vs/17/release/vc_redist.x64.exe

-Don’t forget to set your clock right!
+Don’t forget to set your clock correctly!

 ## Graphics changes

 This month has been full of GPU changes, so let’s start with a *simple* one.

 There’s never rest for the wicked, so [Blinkhawk](https://github.com/FernandoS27) makes good use of that extra time doing what he does best: pulling big changes out of thin air.
-In this case, he investigated what happens if a GPU page is being incoherently written.
+In this case, he investigated what happens if a memory page is being used by the GPU and written by the CPU at the same time.
 Lovely little bugs that have been haunting us for half a decade, that’s what happens!

 What Blinkhawk adds here is {{< gh-hovercard "10942" "a mechanism to register small CPU writes" >}} that sneak through while the page is being accessed by the GPU, properly invalidating the page if needed.